-We should be grateful if patients ordering gluten free foods on their repeat prescriptions could also complete the form below when ordering their repeat prescriptions.
+We would be grateful if patients ordering gluten free foods on their repeat prescriptions could also complete the form below when ordering their repeat prescriptions.
 The form includes guidance on what we are allowed to prescribe for different Patient groups and is also availble in hard copy by request at reception.
 Thank you.

 What is it?